Stan Getz: Return to United States

 Returning to the U.S. from Europe in 1961, Getz recorded the album Focus with arrangements by Eddie Sauter, who created a strings backing for the saxophonist.
 In a March 2021 article for the All About Jazz website, Chris May wrote of it as "one of the great masterpieces of mid-twentieth century jazz" and compared it to the work of Béla Bartók.

 Getz became involved in introducing bossa nova music to the American audience teaming with guitarist Charlie Byrd, who had just returned from a U.S. State Department tour of Brazil.
 In 1962, they recorded the album Jazz Samba featuring their cover of Antonio Carlos Jobim's "Desafinado" which became a hit and won Getz the Grammy for Best Jazz Performance of 1963.
 It sold more than one million copies, and was awarded a gold record.
 His second bossa nova album, also recorded in 1962, was Big Band Bossa Nova with composer and arranger Gary McFarland.
 As a follow-up to Jazz Samba, Getz recorded the album Jazz Samba Encore!, with one of the originators of bossa nova, Brazilian guitarist Luiz Bonfá.
 It also sold more than a million copies by 1964, giving Getz his second gold disc.

-He then recorded the album Getz/Gilberto, in 1963, with João Gilberto, his wife Astrud, and Antônio Carlos Jobim.
+He then recorded the album Getz/Gilberto in 1963 with João Gilberto, his wife Astrud, and Antônio Carlos Jobim.
 A single from the album, "The Girl from Ipanema" became a hit (1964) and won a Grammy Award.
 Getz/Gilberto won two Grammys (Best Album and Best Single).
 Getz and producer Creed Taylor claimed that the music's success was a result of their discovery of the talent of Astrud Gilberto, who had never recorded as a vocalist.
 She and Gilberto and later their son, Marcelo, disputed Getz and Taylor's version of the story, and alleged that Getz contrived it to deprive her of the royalties she was due.

 A live album, Getz/Gilberto Vol. 2, followed, as did Getz Au Go Go (1964), a live recording at the Cafe au Go Go in New York City.
 While working with the Gilbertos, he recorded the jazz album Nobody Else But Me (1964), with a new quartet including vibraphonist Gary Burton, but Verve Records, wishing to continue building the Getz brand with bossa nova, refused to release it until 30 years later, after Getz had died.

+In June 1970, he discovered the trio Eddy Louiss on Hammond organ, René Thomas on guitar, and Bernard Lubat on drums playing at the Apollo in Paris.
+He hired them and toured with this "European group" in Europe, North America, and South America.
+He recorded the remarkable live album Dynasty with them in March 1971, during a gig at Ronnie Scott's Jazz Club in London.